radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/08-directory-browser-tab.md

 To add explicit members, follow the steps below.
 1. From the Directory Browser tab, select the group entry in the tree and click ![manage group button](Media/manage-group-button.jpg).

-2. If group members can be other groups, click the checkbox next to the “Search Groups” option in the upper left.
+1. If group members can be other groups, click the checkbox next to the “Search Groups” option in the upper left.
 >[!note]
 >If RadiantOne needs to [support nested groups](06-security#enable-nested-groups), you must enable that feature.

-3. Click **Add More** and then click **Browse Tree** to select a starting point in the virtual namespace to look for users.
+1. Click **Add More** and then click **Browse Tree** to select a starting point in the virtual namespace to look for users.

-4. To limit the search criteria, enter a value before clicking Search.
+1. To limit the search criteria, enter a value before clicking Search.
 The value must match either a uid, sn, or cn value.
+Do not use the attribute name in the criteria.
+For example to find uid=myuser, just enter myuser.
+Do not enter uid=myuser.
 The object class for the user must be inetOrgPerson, user, person, or organizationalPerson (for the search to return them as a user entry).
 If you selected the option to search for groups, the group must be associated with an object class of group, groupofnames or groupOfUniqueNames.

-5. Once you find the user (or group) account you want to add to the group, select the account and click the down arrow and click Confirm.
+1. Once you find the user (or group) account you want to add to the group, select the account and click the down arrow and click Confirm.

 ### Dynamic Members